eacatalyst/oci/terraform/edgelab1/readme.md

 - Users, Groups and associates the users to groups
 - Creates polices to allow users to manage **dns** in their own compartments
 - Two webservers in Ashburn and Frankfurt region

+It uses the latest 3.0 OCI terraform provider.